Gaochang: Subeshi culture (1100–100 BCE)

-One of the earliest cultures of the region was the Iron Age Subeshi culture (1100-100 BCE).
+One of the earliest cultures of the region was the Iron Age Subeshi culture (1100–100 BCE).
 The Subeshi culture contributes some of the later period Tarim Mummies.
 The culture is probably associated with the Cheshi state (車師, Chü-shih, Jushi Kingdom) known from Chinese historical sources.
 The Subeshi culture is documented by three closely related cemeteries the Subeshi cemetery, the Shengjindian cemetery, and the Yanghai cemetery.

 Jushi Kingdom and early Han Chinese rule

+Gaochang was built in the 1st century BC, it was an important site along the Silk Road.
+It played a key role as a transportation hub in Western China.
 The region around Turfan was described during the Han dynasty (206 BCE – 220 CE) as being occupied by the Jūshī (Jushi Kingdom), while control over the region swayed between the Han Chinese and the Xiongnu.
+The Jushi leaders later pledged their allegiance to the Han dynasty.